Annual Enrollment is your chance to see how your Medicare coverage is changing next year - and make any necessary changes.

 Original Medicare includes Part A, hospital insurance and Part B, medical insurance.

 Only around 1 percent of Medicare Part A beneficiaries pay a monthly premium.
-For those who did not work and pay Medicare taxes the required 40 quarters, the Medicare Part A premium will go up slightly in 2023.
+For those who did not work and pay Medicare taxes the required 40 quarters, the Medicare Part A premium will go down slightly in 2024.

-The Medicare Part A deductible is also increasing in 2023, from $1,566 to $1,600 per benefit period.
+The Medicare Part A deductible is slightly increasing in 2024, from $1,600 to $1,632 per benefit period.
 You should also expect the Medicare Part A coinsurance to increase next year.
 As usual, there is no coinsurance for the first 60 days of inpatient hospital care.

 Nearly everyone has to pay the standard Medicare Part B premium – even if you have a Medicare Advantage plan.
-The premium for 2023 is jumping to $164.90 (compared to the $170.10 in 2022) - the largest dollar-amount increase in Medicare's history.
+The premium for 202 is $174.40 (compared to the $164.90 in 2023).

 When it comes to Medicare Part B, premiums also depend on the Social Security cost of living adjustment (COLA).
 This limits people who receive Social Security benefits from paying a higher Part B premium increase than the COLA amount.
 (In other words, if the standard Part B premium goes up by $5 but the COLA amount is only $4, your Part B premium cannot go up by more than $4.)

-Will Medigap Plan C and Medigap Plan F be Available in 2023?
+Will Medigap Plan C and Medigap Plan F be available in 2024?

 As of January 1, 2020, new Medicare beneficiaries cannot enroll in Medigap Plans C and F. This is due to the Medicare Access and CHIP Reauthorization Act (MACRA), which passed in 2015 to help incentivize Medicare beneficiaries to utilize their benefits more carefully.